Frost Web Annotations Example

 - Relation Name:

-constant. should be passed to the decorator on both sides. - Relation Type:
+CLUB_SUPERVISORconstant. should be passed to the decorator on both sides. - Relation Type:

-is passed to the decorator and it's the same as the type of the property since it's "One to One"
+RelationTypes.ONE_TO_ONE. should be passed to the decorator at least on one side.
+Professor:clubproperty is decorated with the Relation decorator.type: ()=> CLubis passed to the decorator and it's the same as the type of the property since it's "One to One"

-is passed to the decorator and it's the same as the type of the property since it's "One to One"
+Club:supervisorproperty is decorated with the Relation decorator.type: ()=> Professoris passed to the decorator and it's the same as the type of the property since it's "One to One"

 src/database/professor.ts